aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to WORD via .NET" h2=".NET API to Render MSG to WORD on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add MSG to WORD conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to WORD.
+As a .NET developer, you may need to add MSG to WORD conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs from Aspose.Total for .NET.
+Aspose.Email for .NET provides the ability to convert MSG file format to HTML.
+This HTML can then be rendered to WORD using Aspose.Words for .NET.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of file format manipulation tools.
+It includes APIs for manipulating a wide range of file formats, including Microsoft Office, PDF, and image formats.
+Aspose.Email for .NET is a powerful API for working with MSG files.
+It allows you to read, write, and convert MSG files to other formats, such as HTML.
+Aspose.Words for .NET is a powerful API for working with WORD documents.
+It allows you to create, read, write, and convert WORD documents to other formats, such as HTML.

+Using Aspose.Total for .NET, you can easily add MSG to WORD conversion features to your applications.
+Aspose.Email for .NET allows you to convert MSG files to HTML, and Aspose.Words for .NET allows you to render HTML to WORD.
+This makes it easy to add MSG to WORD conversion features to your applications.

+Aspose.Total for .NET is a powerful suite of APIs that makes it easy to add MSG to WORD conversion features to your applications.
+With Aspose.Email for .NET, you can convert MSG files to HTML, and with Aspose.Words for .NET, you can render HTML to WORD.
+This makes it easy to add MSG to WORD conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}